kmwtechnology/lucille/doc/site/content/en/docs/architecture/overview/document-lifecycle.md

 ## The Detailed Path

-The Happy Path above omits edge cases, error handling, logging, metrics, backpressure, and routing.
+The Happy Path above omits edge cases, error handling, logging, metrics, backpressure, routing, and child documents.
 This section walks through the same journey again, annotating each step with everything that actually happens.
 A developer debugging "why didn't my document get indexed?" can walk through these steps to identify where the document's journey diverged.

 ### Step 1 — Raw data in the source system